Shadow Unlearning: A Neuro-Semantic Approach to Fidelity-Preserving Faceless Forgetting in LLMs: Methodology

-Leveraging the forget subspace obtained, an unlearning filter is created, which is a simple adapter incorporated into the target model inference.
-This filter facilitates active unlearning, projecting away any information or activation relevant to the forget set.
+Leveraging the forget subspace obtained, an unlearning filter is created as a simple adapter incorporated into the target model inference.
+It facilitates active unlearning, projecting away information or activations relevant to the forget set.